Windsor Great Park is awash with festive colour once again as Windsor Illuminated Christmas lights trail returns to the park for 2022!

 On reaching out to convey our excitement, we’ve been touched to receive press passes to attend and even to have the opportunity to speak with some of those involved behind the scenes.
 A huge thanks to the team at Windsor Illuminated.

 To our lovely readers -whilst the entry tickets were generously provided, the views and experiences shared on this page are entirely our own.
+From time to time we may share affiliate links – this means we may earn a small commission when you click on such links, at no additional cost to you.

 What to expect at Windsor Illuminated?